Carlosmarroquin20/professional-portfolio/README.md

 ## Usage

 You can use this portfolio template to showcase your own skills, projects, and contact information.
 Customize each page (Home, About, Projects, Contact) to reflect your personal experience and achievements.

-Customizing Content
+### Customizing Content

-    Home Page: Modify the welcome message and introduction.
+- **Home Page**: Modify the welcome message and introduction.
-    About Page: Add details about your background, skills, and experience.
+- **About Page**: Add details about your background, skills, and experience.
-    Projects Page: List your projects with descriptions, images, and links.
+- **Projects Page**: List your projects with descriptions, images, and links.
-    Contact Page: Customize the contact form or add your social media links.
+- **Contact Page**: Customize the contact form or add your social media links.

 ## Author